FINANCING SUSTAINABLE MARINE AND FRESHWATER INFRASTRUCTURE

 9 February 2023 - Conference Financing Sustainable Marine and Freshwater Infrastructure

 How can private capital accelerate the green transition in marine and freshwater infrastructure?
-This is the overarching question that will be explored at the IADC conference Financing Sustainable Marine and Freshwater Infrastructure on Thursday 9 February 2023 at the Mövenpick Hotel Jumeirah Beach in Dubai, UAE.
+This was the overarching question explored at the IADC conference Financing Sustainable Marine and Freshwater Infrastructure on Thursday 9 February 2023 at the Mövenpick Hotel Jumeirah Beach in Dubai, UAE.

-As a dedicated professional in the fast changing world of finance, dredging or related sectors this is an event that you will not want to miss.
+Professionals in the fast changing world of finance, dredging or related sectors attended the event.

 Breaking the deadlock!

-The conference is based on the report by the same name, Financing Sustainable Marine and Freshwater Infrastructure: A joint study to explore financing of green coastal, river and port projects.
+The conference was based on the report by the same name, Financing Sustainable Marine and Freshwater Infrastructure: A joint study to explore financing of green coastal, river and port projects.